 Kings Head: Located in the village of Bledington, this pub sits beside a quiet stream.
 In summer, diners are often seen at tables outside enjoying the long days with a tasty pint and delicious, locally sourced food.
 Here you can find great traditional British country pub food cooked with excellent technique.

 While there is no single iconic Cotswold dish, the area is home to many exceptional foods.
 For example, asparagus from the Vale of Evesham is a must in summer, as are Pershore plums.
 Sample many beautiful local cheeses—St. Eadburgha, Single and Double Gloucester, Cerney Goat Cheese—at the Cotswold Cheese Company in Moreton-in-Marsh.
 Do also taste the excellent game you are likely to see on menus, such as venison, pheasant, partridge, and rabbit.

 Meal worth the splurge

 Though you might not want to dress up every night, at least once it’s fun to take a meal as if you were a lord or lady and the hotel your very own country manor: Half an hour before your reservation, sit in the garden, bar, or sitting room for a drink and a chance to peruse the menu.
 Someone from the restaurant will escort you to your table at the appointed hour, and after the meal you can retire to the drawing room for a nightcap.
 Two great places to dine like landed nobility are Lords of the Manor, which has a Michelin star, and Buckland Manor, near Broadway.

 In May, spring has taken hold, so flowers are blooming across the Cotswolds—fruit-tree blossoms, clematis, and wisteria are everywhere.
 The air smells so fresh, and there are so many shades of green.
 Hotel rates are also lower than in the summer high season.
-I love October and November as well, since the Cotswolds are so peaceful at that time of year, with lovely autumn colors; when I visit around Thanksgiving, all the fireplaces are lit, and the pubs are toasty.
-Festive season is also a treat.
+Jonathan loves October and November as well, since the Cotswolds are so peaceful at that time of year, with lovely autumn colors; all the fireplaces are lit, and the pubs are toasty.
+The holiday season is also a treat.
 The decorations are traditional and lovely—a real Charles Dickens vision of Christmas!